-While investigator-initiated trials may provide us with clinical data that can inform our future development strategy, we do not have full control over the protocols, administration, or conduct of the trials.
-As a result, we are subject to risks associated with the way investigator-initiated trials are conducted, and there is no assurance the clinical data from any of our investigator-initiated clinical trials in China will be accepted by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), Japanese Pharmaceuticals and Medicial Devices Agency (PMDA) or other comparable regulatory authorities outside of China, for any of our product candidates.
-Third parties in such investigator-initiated clinical trials may not perform their responsibilities for our clinical trials on our anticipated schedule or consistent with clinical trial protocols or applicable regulations.
-Further, any data integrity issues or patient safety issues arising out of any of these trials would be beyond our control, yet could adversely affect our reputation and damage the clinical and commercial prospects for our product candidates.
+While investigator-initiated trials may provide SenlangBio with clinical data that can inform its future development strategy, SenlangBio does not have full control over the protocols, administration, or conduct of the trials.
+As a result, SenlangBio is subject to risks associated with the way investigator-initiated trials are conducted, and there is no assurance the clinical data from any of SenlangBio's investigator-initiated clinical trials in China will be accepted by the U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), Japanese Pharmaceuticals and Medical Devices Agency (PMDA) or other comparable regulatory authorities outside of China, for any of its product candidates.
+Third parties in such investigator-initiated clinical trials may not perform their responsibilities for SenlangBio's clinical trials on SenlangBio's anticipated schedule or consistent with clinical trial protocols or applicable regulations.
+Further, any data integrity issues or patient safety issues arising out of any of these trials would be beyond SenlangBio's control, yet could adversely affect its reputation and damage the clinical and commercial prospects for its product candidates.
 Additional risks include difficulties or delays in communicating with investigators or administrators, procedural delays and other timing issues, and difficulties or differences in interpreting data.
-Third-party investigators may design clinical trials with clinical endpoints that are more difficult to achieve, or in other ways that increase the risk of negative clinical trial results compared to clinical trials that we may design on our own.
-As a result, our lack of control over the design, conduct and timing of, and communications with the FDA, NMPA, EMA and PMDA regarding investigator-initiated trials expose us to additional risks and uncertainties, many of which are outside our control, and the occurrence of which could adversely affect the prospects for our product candidates
+Third-party investigators may design clinical trials with clinical endpoints that are more difficult to achieve, or in other ways that increase the risk of negative clinical trial results compared to clinical trials was clinical trials expose SenlangBio's lack of control over the design, conduct and timing of, and communications with the FDA, NMPA, EMA and PMDA regarding investigator-initiated trials expose SenlangBio to additional risks and uncertainties, many of which are outside its control, and the occurrence of which could adversely affect the prospects for SenlangBio's product candidates.

-Furthermore, there is no assurance the clinical data from any of our investigator-initiated clinical trials in China, where the patients are predominately of Chinese descent, will produce similar results in patients of different races, ethnicities or those of non-Chinese descent.
+Furthermore, there is no assurance the clinical data from any of SenlangBio's investigator-initiated clinical trials in China, where the patients are predominately of Chinese descent, will produce similar results in patients of different races, ethnicities or those of non-Chinese descent.

 All material aspects of the research, development, manufacturing and commercialization of biopharmaceutical products in China are heavily regulated.
-Any failure to comply with existing regulations and industry standards, or any adverse actions by the NMPA or other comparable regulatory authorities against us, could negatively impact our reputation and our business, financial condition, results of operations and prospects.
+Any failure to comply with existing regulations and industry standards, or any adverse actions by the NMPA or other comparable regulatory authorities against us, could negatively impact SenlangBio's reputation and its business, financial condition, results of operations and prospects.